malctaylor15/NBA_Project/README.md

 Initially tried using linear regression but switched to PCA because to the high dimensionality in the Curry predictors.

+More information about my progress is located in the NBA Progress Tracker.docx file.

 Thanks to nba-reference.com for having data for Stephen Curry's basketball performance.